 Value of Time

-This project utilized a mixed mode data collection approach to secure a representative sample of motorists using the section of I-95 under consideration.
+This project utilized a mixed-mode data collection approach to secure a representative sample of motorists using the section of I-95 under consideration.
 The methods used included notification postcards, online surveys, and Computer Assisted Telephone Interview (CATI) data collection.

-Outcome: The resulting information was delivered to MDTA offering strong fact-based information with regard to the willingness of motorists to pay certain toll fees along the I-95 Express Toll Lanes (ETLs) in Maryland along the section of I-95 under consideration during both peak and off-peak times.
+The resulting information was delivered to MDTA offering strong fact-based information with regard to the willingness of motorists to pay certain toll fees during both peak and off-peak times along the I-95 Express Toll Lanes in the section under consideration in Maryland.

 Methods: Mixed-mode data collection, Online surveys, Mailed postcards, CATI

 Audiences: Maryland motorists and commuters

 Content Domains: Value of time, Express Toll Lanes, Maryland Transportation Authority, I-95, Traffic, Toll revenue